12 Friendsgiving Food Ideas to Make This Year’s Gathering Your Best Yet

 If you’re not roasting radishes yet, you’re doing it wrong.
 Good-for-your gut miso and apple cider vinegar coat the colorful and peppery radishes before they hit the heat of the oven in this healthy fall recipe.

 Get the recipe: Miso Roasted Radishes

 If You Think You Have Zero Kitchen Skills

 No kitchen confidence?
 All good.
 These stuffed and wrapped peppers are your go-to easy recipe.
-Plus, the dish is super tasty with melted cheese and crispy, salty prosciutto.
-Cross the Friendsgiving appetizer off your list because these are it.
+Plus, the dish is super tasty thanks to melted cheese and crispy, salty prosciutto.
+Cross the appetizer off your list of Friendsgiving recipes to find, because these are it.